lebonvin/persisted-query-extended/README.md

+# Forked Persisted Query
+Since the original has not been updated in 2 years (at the time of writing) and there is a pull request we require to be implemented for security purposes, the only option was to fork the package.

+Aside from this specific change (adding password for Redis) no future fixes or development can be guaranteed.

+Original readme is below.

+---

 # ScandiPWA persisted query

 The main goal of persisted query approach is to reduce the amount of data transfered from the client to the server within a POST body containing GraphQl Document.